jwmullally/dracut-iscsi-target/README.md

   bootdisk).

     ```
-    kernel-install remove $(uname -r)
     kernel-install add $(uname -r) /lib/modules/$(uname -r)/vmlinuz
     ```

-  If you have only modified the configuration and want to regenerate the initramfs image, you can just do:

-    ```
-    dracut --force
-    ```

-  Note: Currently, if you use LVM or LUKS, you will have to edit the new boot entry by hand in `/etc/grub2.cfg` by hand to remove any extra cmdline options like `rd.lvm` that prevent exclusive access to the disks.
-See TODO below.

 - Run this command to generate `iscsi-boot.iso`.
 This contains a copy of the kernel and initramfs, along with the necessary initrd